alank90/sports-notebook/readme_linting.md

 $ npm run dev
 ```

 Before you set up ESLint for your project, you will first need to install ESLint and the _eslint-plugin-vue_.
 This plugin allows us to check the template and script of .vue files with ESLint, as well as Vue code in .js files.
-If you want to use SFCs then you'll also need to install _@vue/compiler-sfc_ :
+If you want to use SFCs then you'll also need to install _@vue/compiler-sfc_(No longer necessary. _compiler/sfc_ is included in main vue package. :

 `npm init @eslint/config@latest`

 `npm install eslint-plugin-vue --save-dev`

+***This next step is no loner necessary.
+The npm init command from previous line will generate a new _eslint.config.js_ and start linting in project.***

 Now that ESLint is installed along with associated packages, you can initialize an ESLint configuration for your project using the following command:
 `./node_modules/.bin/eslint --init`